 Once you have launched the Dialer or Phone.
 Tap the Menu soft key on the left side of the Home button.
 A pop-up selection will appear on your screen.
 You will see a list - Call Settings, Speed Dialing and Send Messages.
 Tap on the Call Settings and there you will find the Additional Settings, just below the Call Accessories and above the Ringtone and Sound Settings.

 Tap the Additional Settings, which will allow you to change or add some settings on your phone, such as; Fixed Dialing Numbers, Auto redial, Call Waiting, Call Barring, Auto Area Code, Call Forwarding and Caller ID.
 Once you are done adding or changing some settings, simply go back or press the Home button, as these additions and changes will be saved automatically.

 How many calls can be merged at one time?

-Need to have a conference call with 7-8 different contacts. will Samsung S4 allow this through the merge call feature
+Need to have a conference call with 7-8 different contacts.
+Will Samsung S4 allow this through the merge call feature

-The conference call for Samsung Galaxy S4 is not very ideal when you need to do it with 7-8 different contacts.
-It may be possible, but you may end up having a line that's not very clear anymore.
+The conference call for Samsung Galaxy S4 is not ideal when you need to have a conference call with 7-8 different contacts.
+It may be possible, but you may end up having a line that's not very clear.

-- If you have problems with any of these steps, ask a question for more help, or post in the comments section below.
+If you have problems with any of the steps in this article, please ask a question for more help, or post in the comments section below.